Nick and Nora Charles: Subsequent adaptations

 In 2009, the City Literature Theatre, a Chicago repertory company, mounted a stage production of the original Hammett novel adapted by Terry McCabe.
 In 2018, Vertigo Theatre in Calgary, Canada premiered a new adaptation of The Thin Man by playwright Lucia Frangione.
+The Charleses were played by Curt McKinstry and Nadien Chu, respectively.
 A mostly loyal adaptation of Hammett's novel, the character of Nora Charles was given a new backstory as the Chinese-American heiress of a silk import/export fortune in San Francisco.
 This added the layer of an interracial marriage between the main characters, and shone light on the systemic racism of pre-WWII America.
 Frangione said: "An element that was in the original novel and the film was the fact that Nora and Nick were a married couple with no children who spent their Christmas with strangers.
 Both joy and sorrow hold a couple together, so as a writer I had to ask myself, 'Why are they socially isolated?'
 Hammett and Hellman were outsiders because of race and politics.
 So, I decided to flesh out a story point that was already hinted at in the novel and film.
 Nora is a wealthy heiress from San Francisco, why couldn't she be Chinese?
 I have always sought intelligent ways to diversify my casts.
 We live in a multi-racial society, that should be reflected on stage."

 The Thrilling Adventure Hour stage show often featured a segment called "Beyond Belief" in which Paul F. Tompkins and Paget Brewster portrayed paranormal mystery-solving couple Frank and Sadie Doyle, who were parodies of Nick and Nora.